sfigg/commercialization-public/docset/customize/mdm/new-in-windows-mdm-enrollment-management.md

 </ul></td>
 </tr>
 <tr class="odd">
-<td><p>Management tool for the Windows Store for Business</p></td>
+<td style="vertical-align:top"><p>Management tool for the Windows Store for Business</p></td>
-<td><p>New topics.
+<td style="vertical-align:top"><p>New topics.
 The Store for Business has a new web service designed for the enterprise to acquire, manage, and distribute applications in bulk.
 It enables several capabilities that are required for the enterprise to manage the lifecycle of applications from acquisition to updates.</p></td>
 </tr>
 <tr class="even">
-<td><p>Custom header for generic alert</p></td>
+<td style="vertical-align:top"><p>Custom header for generic alert</p></td>
-<td><p>The MDM-GenericAlert is a new custom header that hosts one or more alert information provided in the http messages sent by the device to the server during an OMA DM session.
+<td style="vertical-align:top"><p>The MDM-GenericAlert is a new custom header that hosts one or more alert information provided in the http messages sent by the device to the server during an OMA DM session.
 The generic alert is sent if the session is triggered by the device due to one or more critical or fatal alerts.
 Here is alert format:</p>
-<pre space="preserve"><code>MDM-GenericAlert: &lt;AlertType1&gt;&lt;AlertType2&gt;</code></pre>
+<code>MDM-GenericAlert: &lt;AlertType1&gt;&lt;AlertType2&gt;</code>
 <p>If present, the MDM-GenericAlert is presented in every the outgoing MDM message in the same OMA DM session.
 For more information about generic alerts, see section 8.7 in the OMA Device Management Protocol, Approved Version 1.2.1 in this [OMA website](http://go.microsoft.com/fwlink/p/?LinkId=267526).</p></td>
 </tr>
 <tr class="odd">
-<td><p>Alert message for slow client response</p></td>
+<td style="vertical-align:top"><p>Alert message for slow client response</p></td>
-<td><p>When the MDM server sends a configuration request, sometimes it takes the client longer than the HTTP timeout to get all information together and then the session ends unexpectedly due to timeout.
+<td style="vertical-align:top"><p>When the MDM server sends a configuration request, sometimes it takes the client longer than the HTTP timeout to get all information together and then the session ends unexpectedly due to timeout.
 By default, the MDM client does not send an alert that a DM request is pending.</p>
 <p>To work around the timeout, you can use EnableOmaDmKeepAliveMessage setting to keep the session alive by sending a heartbeat message back to the server.
 This is achieved by sending a SyncML message with a specific device alert element in the body until the client is able to respond back to the server with the requested information.
 For details, see EnableOmaDmKeepAliveMessage node in the [DMClient CSP](dmclient-configuration-service-provider.md).</p></td>
 </tr>
 <tr class="even">
-<td><p>New node in DMClient CSP</p></td>
+<td style="vertical-align:top"><p>New node in DMClient CSP</p></td>
-<td><p>Added a new node EnableOmaDmKeepAliveMessage to the [DMClient CSP](dmclient-configuration-service-provider.md) and updated the ManagementServerAddress to indicate that it can contain a list of URLs.</p></td>
+<td style="vertical-align:top"><p>Added a new node EnableOmaDmKeepAliveMessage to the [DMClient CSP](dmclient-configuration-service-provider.md) and updated the ManagementServerAddress to indicate that it can contain a list of URLs.</p></td>
 </tr>
 <tr class="odd">
-<td><p>New nodes in EnterpriseModernAppManagement CSP</p></td>
+<td style="vertical-align:top"><p>New nodes in EnterpriseModernAppManagement CSP</p></td>
-<td><p>Added the following nodes to the [EnterpriseModernAppManagement CSP](enterprisemodernappmanagement-configuration-service-provider.md):</p>
+<td style="vertical-align:top"><p>Added the following nodes to the [EnterpriseModernAppManagement CSP](enterprisemodernappmanagement-configuration-service-provider.md):</p>
 <ul>
 <li>AppManagement/GetInventoryQuery</li>
 <li>AppManagement/GetInventoryResults</li>